eyob007/HRScrum/README.md

 # HRScrum
 This was developed as a main Project for Software Engineering Course, September 2015.

-Spring MVC, jsp, Bootstarp, css, MySql, e.t.c
+Spring MVC, jsp, Bootstarp, css, mysql, e.t.c